 Students should also be aware that pharmacy school admission committees want to see that a student has learned about the pharmacy profession through first-hand experience.
 This experience should include a job or volunteer work in a pharmacy.
 It should also include job shadowing one or more pharmacists in different job environments.
 Pharmacy school admission committees also look at a student's experiences for evidence that the student is committed to serving others and that the student is able to work effectively with people from diverse backgrounds.

 Links to General Information

-For current Hope College students, questions related to the pre-Pharmacy track, please contact HPA Professor T Prokopow.
+For current Hope students, advising & questions related to the pre-pharmacy track at Hope College, please contact HPA Professor T Prokopow.